John B. Larson: Personal life

 Larson is married to Leslie Best.
 They have three children and reside in East Hartford.

-Health

 On February 11, 2025, while speaking on the floor of the House, Larson froze for about 30 seconds mid-sentence.
 His office later responded that it was likely an "adverse reaction" to new medication, and underwent tests conducted by the Attending Physician of the United States Congress.
-It was later clarified by his office that Larson experienced a Complex partial seizure caused by a heart valve replacement 15 years earlier.
+His office later clarified that Larson had experienced a complex partial seizure caused by a heart valve replacement fifteen years earlier.
 Larson returned to his duties and was present for voting on the House floor on February 13.